Soham Shaheval/substrate/03

 None of this is glamorous.
 It is mostly accounting, logging, schema design, and adversarial hygiene.
 But that is exactly what happens when a capability frontier becomes an infrastructure frontier.
 The hard part moves from the demo to the measurement system that keeps the demo meaningful after people optimize against it.

 Builder checklist.
+Start from the rollout record.
 Publish the harness contract.
-Preserve the rollout.
-Disclose the reporting rule.
-Count dropped runs.
+Preserve a branchable trace.
+Disclose the reporting rule and drops.
+Count failed, errored, skipped, and timed-out runs.
 Version the evaluator.
+Publish the context policy and trace schema.
 Perturb the verifier.
+Report monitor operating curves, not just AUC.
 Harden the environment.
 Track cost.
 Refresh from production.
 Treat monitor claims as bounded claims.

 What this argument does not claim